grantsrb/kaggle-cervical_cancer_screening/README.md

 ## Satchel Grant

-_May 3rd, 2017 Performance Update: Model is achieving ~66% accuracy on validation set._
+_May 3rd, 2017 Performance Update: Model is achieving ~66% accuracy on test set._

 ## Overview
 This is a project to use the medical images provided by Kaggle, Intel, and MobileODT to create a classification pipeline for cervical type.
 This can be useful for determining treatments and testing procedures when treating and diagnosing cervical cancer.